-Centre for London is convening an independent, expert commission to examine how London can best manage the conflicting pressures on its roads and streets, and tackle problems of congestion, pollution, affordability and road safety besetting London’s surface transport system.
+Centre for London convened an independent, expert commission to examine how London can best manage the conflicting pressures on its roads and streets, and tackle problems of congestion, pollution, affordability and road safety besetting London’s surface transport system.

 London’s congestion problem

 Serving as both transport routes and social places, London’s roads and streets are facing many competing pressures.
 As the city grows, delivery vehicles, cabs, coaches, buses, private cars, motorbikes, cyclists and pedestrians all jostle for priority.
 As a result, London has now over taken Brussels as the most congested city in Europe.

 This brings a number of challenges, with unacceptably high levels of air pollution and greenhouse gas emissions, and mounting pressures to improve road safety.
 While new technology is seen as being at the core of solving these challenges, it is also behind some of the drivers for increasing congestion, such as the increase in home deliveries, private hire vehicles and the development of self-drive vehicles.
 Hard choices have to be made on how to manage congestion, while preserving roads’ and streets’ public realm aspects.

 About the Commission on the Future of London’s Roads and Streets

 The purpose of the Commission was to develop new cross-party, cross-sector thinking on ways forward for London’s roads and streets.

 Considering the impact on different groups of users, the Commission recommended policies to maintain London’s competitiveness, reduce congestion and pollution, increase liveability and the vitality of city streets, improve public health, and promote inclusive and sustainable growth.